Juanferdc/Final-Project/README.md

 ```

 ## Academic Integrity

-This project was built using standard Python libraries, external API integrations, and the `requests` module.
-The **Google Maps API** was used for retrieving gym locations, and all relevant API calls are appropriately documented within the code.
-Any tools, libraries, or references used were cited within the code comments to maintain compliance with academic integrity guidelines> Using Chat.gpt, youtube tutorials and CS50 duck to help us in our errors and questions.
+This project was constructed with standard Python libraries, external API calls, and the `requests` library.
+The **Google Maps API** was utilized for getting gym locations, and all respective API calls are well-documented in the code.
+Any tools, libraries, or sources leveraged were referenced in the code comments to uphold academic integrity standards> Using Chat.gpt, youtube tutorials and CS50 duck to assist us in our questions and errors.

-The **Workout Planner** is a robust CLI-based application aimed at helping users achieve their fitness goals through structured workout recommendations and tracking.
-By integrating **Google Maps API**, it provides users with real-time gym locations, enhancing their workout experience.
-While the current version is CLI-based, future iterations will focus on making the application more interactive, scalable, and user-friendly.
+The **Workout Planner** is a feature-rich CLI-based program designed to assist users in reaching their desired fitness levels through well-structured workout plans and tracking.
+With the integration of **Google Maps API**, it provides users with real-time gym locations to further optimize their workout sessions.
+Although the present version is CLI-based, subsequent versions will aim to make the program more interactive, scalable, and user-friendly.